DensityCo/postcard/README.md

 - Inline all styles into the html.
 Some email clients strip out all style tags and therefore inlining styles into each html element is the only way to ensure they will be properly styled.
   This tool uses [Mailchimp's CSS inliner](https://templates.mailchimp.com/resources/inline-css/).
-- The HTML is minified to reduce byte count using the `html-minifier` package.

 ## Installation
 NOTE: node `>= v7.6` is required for use of `async`/`await`, which this package requires.